AlexAegis/dotfiles/docs/arch.md

        useradd -m -U -G wheel,root -s /bin/zsh alex
        ```

+    2. Give sudo access to yourself

+       > `visudo` is not needed here, it only does a check
+       > If you are confident enough, leave it out. \
+       > Make sure `vi` is installed if you want to do the check

+       ```sh
+       echo 'alex ALL=(ALL:ALL) ALL' > /etc/sudoers.d/99-alex
+       chmod 440 /etc/sudoers.d/99-alex
+       visudo -cf /etc/sudoers.d/99-alex
+       ```

-    2. Optionally create a guest user
+    3. Optionally create a guest user

        > Good for experimenting how things work in an unpriviliged environment